AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks

-Unlike a deterministic replacement policy where the next state will be fully determined given the action and current state, the next state is hard to predict in the (pseudo)-random replacement algorithm.
+As shown in Table~\ref{tab:replacement_policies}, the RL agent can successfully generate valid attack sequences for all three deterministic policies, with the RL training time ranging from about 20 min to 3 hours.
+RRIP needs longer training time and a longer attack sequence compared to PLRU and LRU.
+In the RRIP attack example, the $2\rightarrow3\rightarrow3\rightarrow4\rightarrow1\rightarrow4\rightarrow2 $ sequence is needed to ensure that RRPV is 0 for address 2, address 3 and address 4, and address 0 will be evicted before the victim program access.
+For the deterministic replacement policies, RL finds attacks that always make a correct guess, {\em i.e.}, there is no noise.
+Unlike a deterministic replacement policy where the next state will be fully determined given the action and current state, the next state is difficult to predict in the (pseudo)-random replacement policy.
 Thus, an attack sequence that results in a correct guess may result in a wrong guess in another evaluation.
 The RL agent can also produce different actions depending on the current observation.
 In that sense, unlike a deterministic replacement policy, there is no single attack sequence that always works in the random replacement policy, whose eviction rate depends on the number and the sequence of memory accesses.
-Instead, we evaluate the attack accuracy of the RL agent over 2,000 evaluation runs.
+Instead, we evaluate the attack accuracy of the RL agent over 100 evaluation runs.
 As shown in Table~\ref{tab:random_rep}, the step reward determines the tradeoff between the attack length and the accuracy.
 The evict+reload strategy is similar to the prior attack on random replacement policy~\cite{lipp2016armageddon}.